Ashwashere4/Sport-Dorks/docs/DesignDoc.md

 > and recommendations for further improvements.
 Where relevant, include
 > screenshots from the tool and/or corresponding source code that was flagged._

+If the project were to continue, we would add additional functions like reserving a facility and having a better front end.
+Having a wishlist was also one of our plans that we ran out of time to implement.

+Any further improvements regarding the static code analysis would be to manage time better and to understand what you are given.
+We did not need to make this the best website and we got a big carried away with adding more features than necessary.

 ## Testing
 > _This section will provide information about the testing performed
 > and the results of the testing._

 ### Acceptance Testing
-> _Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._

-> _Most of the user stories were passed and some of the more advanced one were not.
+Most of the user stories were passed and some of the more advanced one were not.
 The essentials, like creating an inventory and facilities along with basic function of both were added and testing.
 The more advanced stuff we worked on is still very broken and probably won't see the light of day.

 ### Unit Testing and Code Coverage
-> _Discuss your unit testing strategy.
-Report on the code coverage
-> achieved from unit testing of the code base.
-Discuss the team's
-> coverage targets, why you selected those values, and how well your
-> code coverage met your targets.
-If there are any anomalies, discuss
-> those._

-> _Most of the code we wrote were based of other components of the project.
+Most of the code we wrote were based of other components of the project.
 Therefore, we tested to make sure that the code worked properly.
-> This included getting the right numbers, returning the right errors if necessary.
-We focued on making sure the code was functional and we
-> handled it pretty well.
+This included getting the right numbers, returning the right errors if necessary.
+We focued on making sure the code was functional and we handled it pretty well.
 Below you can see our code coverage.